yolosec/deadcodeBlog/_posts/2016-06-14-UPC-UBEE-EVW3226-WPA2-RExing.markdown

 For 2.4GHz network it is numerically smaller by 3.
 So if BSSID ends on 0xf9, the MAC used for computation is 0xf6 for 2.4GHz network.

-Actually when you do `hexdump -C nvram/1/1`
+Actually when you do `hexdump -C nvram/1/1`,
-You can spot something that resembles MAC address on positions _0x20_ and  _0x32_ .
+you can spot something that resembles a MAC address on positions _0x20_ and  _0x32_ .
 Actually the first 3-5 bytes are same as MACs printed on the label on the router.

 [![Increase MAC](/static/ubee/modIncreaseMac.png)](/static/ubee/modIncreaseMac.png)